microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 }
 ```
 ##### Procedural geometry types
-This sample demonstrates intersection tests for ray vs following geometry:
+This sample demonstrates intersection tests for ray vs following procedural geometry:

-**Analytic geometry** includes sphere and AABB.
+**Analytic geometry** including multiple spheres and an AABB.

-**Volumetric geometry** demonstrates metaballs (aka "blobs").
-Metaballs are an isosurface within a potential field formed from point sources.
-Each source has an area of influence  and the potential value decreases relative to distance to the center.
+**Volumetric geometry** that implements metaballs (aka "blobs").
+Metaballs are an isosurface within a potential field that is formed from point sources.
+Each source has an area of influence and the field potential function is a quintic polynomial that smoothly decreases with distance from the source's center.
 If there are multiple field sources, their contributing potential values are summed.
 The isosurface corresponds to a pre-defined threshold value.
 The intersection test ray marches through the field within the AABB, calculating the total field potential at each iteration, until it hits the threshold or it exits the AABB.
-See more at [https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/blobbies](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/blobbies)
+See more detailed explanation of the algorithm at [https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/blobbies](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/blobbies)

-**Signed distance geometry** is geometry based of signed distance functions or primitives.
-Each function returns a distance to the geometry considering all directions.
+**Signed distance geometry** is geometry based of signed distance functions.
+Each function returns a closest distance to the geometry considering all directions from a specific position.
 Since the distance is not necessarily along the ray direction, the intersection test needs to iteratively ray march and calculate signed distances at each step until it gets close enough to the surface.
 This algorithm is called sphere tracing and described in more detail at [https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/basic-sphere-tracer](https://www.scratchapixel.com/lessons/advanced-rendering/rendering-distance-fields/basic-sphere-tracer).
 A nice property of signed distance functions is that they support different logical operators and transformations allowing to combine simpler primitives into more complex geometry.
 This is explained in more detail at [http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm](http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm).

 ##### Updates
  Procedural geometry can be animated or modified without requiring acceleration structure updates as long as the AABBs don't change.
-The sample animates some primitives this way and simply updates the transforms passed to shaders with update rotation transforms every frame.
-In the metaballs case it also passes application time to drive sphere position updates within the metaballs' AABB.
+The sample animates some of the geometry in the scene this way.
+It simply updates the transforms passed into shaders with updated rotation transforms every frame.
+In the metaballs case it also passes application time to animate sphere position updates within the metaballs' AABB.

 #### Ray types
 The sample utilizes two ray types for raytracing: a radiance and a shadow ray.

-Radiance ray is used for primary/view and secondary/reflected ray calls for TraceRay, where ray calculats shading for each geometry hit and aggregates color contribution over multiple bounces from the scene.
+Radiance ray is used for primary/view and secondary/reflected ray calls of *TraceRay()*, where a ray calculates shading for each geometry hit and aggregates color contribution over multiple bounces from the scene.

 Shadow ray is used for visibility/occlusion testing towards a light source and is simpler since all it does is to return a boolean value if it hit any or missed all objects.
 In practice, shadow ray only requires a miss shader and doesn't require any hit and closest hit shaders defined.
-It can simply be initialized with ray payload marking a hit and and RayFlags to skip all but a miss shader and then let the miss shader change the hit boolean value to a false (i.e. a light source is not blocked by any object):
+It can simply be initialized with ray payload marking a hit and and *RayFlags()* to skip all but a miss shader.
+Then if the ray doesn't hit any geometry, the miss shader updates the hit boolean value to false:
 ```c
 // Initialize shadow ray payload.
 // Set the initial value to true since closest and any hit shaders are skipped.